 Whether you’re a family member or a survivor, coping with a traumatic brain injury from an accident can be overwhelming.
 You’re right to wonder if one more thing on your list—seeing a lawyer—can help.

 Specific Ways a Brain Injury Attorney Can Help

 Here are just a few:

 - Provide peace of mind.
 It’s the number one unspoken benefit of an attorney you trust.
 You will know your legal rights and the evidence you need to win.
-Your rights and evidence may differ depending on whether you’re involved in a car or motorcycle accident, an 18-wheeler accident, a slip and fall or trip and fall, or a work injury.
+Your rights and evidence may differ depending on whether you’re involved in a car wreck or motorcycle accident, an 18-wheeler accident, a slip and fall or trip and fall, or a work injury.
 Helping you learn those rights is one reason we wrote books on car and trucking accident and workers’ compensation cases.
 When you have an attorney you trust, you know you’re protected.
 You can return your full energy to the medical recovery process, knowing your legal care team is in place and at work for you.

 - Help with guardianship and conservator proceedings for adult brain injury survivors.
 These Probate Court procedures appoint a person, often a family member, to handle medical, financial, and legal affairs while the survivor is incapacitated by injury.